pierrebaudot/infotopopy/docs/basic_methods.rst

 statistical physics.
 It provides a matheamticaly formalised expression of deep network and learning, and propose anuspervised or supervised learning mode (as a special case of the first).
+It allows a simple and autonatic exploration of the data structures, dimension reduction and supervised or unsupervised classification.

 The raw methods are computationnally consuming due to the intrinsic combinatorial nature of the topological tools, even in the simplest case of a simplicial case